Curved Page Divider

 Navigating Open vs. Closed Adoption

-Trust, family and adoption with father and child holding hands while walking together outside
+father and child holding hands while walking together outside

-Understanding the difference between open and closed adoption is essential for people considering adopting.
+Understanding the difference between open and closed adoption is essential for people considering adoption.
 Open adoption means keeping in touch over time, which helps the child know where they come from and stay connected to their biological family.
 It also decides how much contact there is between the birth and adoptive families, which affects how the child feels about who they are and how they fit in.

 Navigating Open vs. Closed Adoption